You & Me (2023 British TV series): Production

 In March 2021, ITV commissioned You & Me from actor Jamie Davis, marking Davis' screenwriting debut.
 The series would be executive produced by Dominic Treadwell-Collins of Happy Prince, Alexander Lamb, and Russell T Davies.
 Director Tom Vaughan would oversee the production.

 It was announced in June 2022 that Harry Lawtey, Jessica Barden, and Sophia Brown would lead the series.

 Principal photography took place on location in South East London in the summer of 2022.

 Release

-You & Me was presented at the 2022 MIPCOM in Cannes.